ygguser/peers_updater/README.md

 Usage: peers_updater [OPTIONS]

 Options:
-  -p, --print           Print the peers sorted by latency.
-When using this parameter, all other parameters will be ignored.
-  -c, --config <FILE>   The path to the Yggdrasil configuration file [default: /etc/yggdrasil.conf or C:\ProgramData\Yggdrasil\yggdrasil.conf]
+  -p, --print           Print the peers sorted by latency -c, --config <FILE>   The path to the Yggdrasil configuration file [default: /etc/yggdrasil.conf or C:\ProgramData\Yggdrasil\yggdrasil.conf]
   -u, --update_cfg      Make changes to the Yggdrasil configuration file.
 If not specified, no changes will be made to the file.
   -a, --api             Add/remove peers during execution (requires enabling the admin API)